limodesigner/limodesigner/README.md

     🔲 Experienced with graphic design and webdesign.
     🔲 Knowledgeable in webdeveloping using HTML, CSS and JS.
-    🔲 Getting to know JS and REST API better, the comming year.
+    🔲 Getting to know JS and REST API better.

-### Projects
+### Repos to check out

     Sweetheart Embroidery Online:
     A blog about machine and hand embroidery.